-The transformer rectifier unit is of the auto transformer operation type and is controlled by a variac variable resistor.
+The transformer rectifier unit is of the automatic operation type and is controlled by a permanent zinc half cell installed at the installation location as shown on the construction drawings.
 This causes a corresponding current to flow between each of the anodes and coating defects on the pipeline.